 Coronavirus Treatment

 Several vaccines have been approved and distributed in many countries.
 Still, there is no specific cure or medicine for the disease.
-The purpose of the vaccine is to boost immunity, also control the spread of the virus.
+The purpose of the vaccine is to boost immunity and also control the spread of the virus.

 Most of the cases are mild.
 They can be treated by staying home in isolation.
 In addition, the patient can take paracetamol and painkiller tablets.
 Also, a healthy diet and good hygiene are recommended.

-If the case is critical then it takes more serious treatment or may need to admit the hospital.
+If the case is critical, then it takes more serious treatment or may need to be admitted to the hospital.
 Those with low oxygen levels and respiratory failure need Noninvasive Ventilation or Mechanical Ventilation.
 Furthermore, patients are admitted to the Intensive Care Unit (ICU).

 Coronavirus in Nepal